 - the applicant may not participate in any part of the loan origination, approval, or closing process on behalf of the lender.
-Lenders remain responsible for complying with all applicable Federal lending laws.

 4.3 MAINTAIN A WELL-TRAINED STAFF

 A lender must ensure that its loan processors, underwriters, and servicers are fully trained to implement the SFHGLP properly and document this training was provided before originating SFHGLP loans.